Cancer Research UK logo.

 • transoral robotic surgery (TORS)

-The surgeon might also remove lymph nodes in some areas of your neck.
-This is called a selective neck dissection.
+The surgeon might also suggest a selective neck dissection.
+This is when they remove lymph nodes in some areas of your neck.
 They send the nodes to the laboratory to check them for cancer cells.

 If there is cancer in the lymph nodes you might need to have more surgery to remove more nodes.